funkyMonkey225/AnimalCrafts/README.md

 # AnimalCrafts
-Crafting new animals
+Crafting new animals.
 Practicing responsive design with flexbox and media queries.